MDMangini/personal-website/content/authors/admin/_index.md

 ---
 title: Michael-David Mangini
-role: PhD Candidate in Political Economy and Government at Harvard University
+role: PhD Candidate in Political Economy and Government
 bio: My research focuses on the political economy of international trade.
 interests:
   - Artificial Intelligence